 Give yourself a hot oil treatment at least once a month.
 You will be amazed at how this will strengthen your hair!

 Try a transitioning kit.
 Man, I wish these had been around in my early days of transitioning when my hair was dry, brittle and I didn’t know what products to try.

 Since so many people are going natural now, you can bet more and more companies will start creating products targeted toward transitioning to natural hair.
 It’s about time!

 Read Thank God I’m Natural.

 I bought this book right after I began transitioning.
-It was such a good read, I almost finished the entire book in one sitting.
+It was such a good read, I almost finished the entire book while on a plane.